gthb-nax/naxcrystal/DONETODO.md

   fasten the healing at a healing machine fix PokemonPicPointers and UnownPicPointers' address assumption fix footprints' top and bottom halves split
+  08/09/24
+  change ft and lb symbols in dex for m and kg update (by hand!) dex_entries measurements like ---(height), ----(weight) - no padding with 0 needed for small pokémon

 ### Por hacer (más ! = mayor importancia)